-Well-Maintained Assets and Infrastructure Criteria for Meeting Desired Outcome

-Open and Responsive Government has been identified by Council as a high priority through Council's goals (Outcomes Area) and the strategic plan.
+Well-Maintained Assets and Infrastructure Open and Responsive Government has been identified by Council as a high priority through Council's goals (Outcomes Area) and the strategic plan.
 The occupants and user groups have also expressed their desire for clean, functioning, reliable facilities through requests and an internal services survey.
 The building maintenance and repair program is a critical (core) function in preserving the City's infrastructure.